kenatiod/MUT/Understanding Machine Understanding.md

 ### A7.2 -- Foundations of Human-AI Teaming

-Human-AI teaming builds upon a rich body of work on human-human and human-automation teaming.
+Human-AI teaming builds upon a rich body of work on human-human and human-automation teaming (Amershi et al., 2019).
 Some key theoretical foundations that inform the design of human-AI teams include:

 - Joint activity theory: This theory, originating from studies of human-human collaboration, emphasizes that effective teamwork requires establishing common ground, maintaining coordination, and repairing breakdowns.
-These principles also apply to human-AI teams, highlighting the need for AI systems to communicate their status and rationale to human teammates.
+These principles also apply to human-AI teams, highlighting the need for AI systems to communicate their status and rationale to human teammates (Klein et al., 2004).
 - Situation awareness: Situation awareness refers to the perception, comprehension, and projection of elements in the environment.
 For human-AI teams to function effectively, both the human and AI need to maintain shared situation awareness of their goals, progress, capabilities and limitations.
-AI systems need to be designed to provide the human with the right information at the right time to facilitate shared awareness.
+AI systems need to be designed to provide the human with the right information at the right time to facilitate shared awareness (Amershi et al., 2019).
 - Levels of automation: The levels of automation framework describes the degree to which a task is automated, ranging from fully manual to fully autonomous.
 The appropriate level of automation depends on factors like the complexity of the task, the capabilities of the AI system, and the need for human judgment.
 In many cases, an intermediate level involving human-AI collaboration is optimal.
 - Coactive design: Coactive design is a framework for designing human-machine systems that work together interdependently.
 Key principles include observability (making the status of the human and machine observable to each other), predictability (enabling the human and machine to predict each other's actions) and directability (enabling the human to direct the machine's actions).
 These principles can guide the design of human-AI interfaces and interaction patterns.

 ### A7.3 -- Explainable AI

 A key challenge in human-AI teaming is the opaqueness of many state-of-the-art AI systems, particularly deep learning models.
 These "black box" models can achieve high performance but provide limited insight into their reasoning process, making it difficult for humans to understand and trust their outputs.
-Explainable AI (XAI) aims to address this challenge by developing techniques to make AI systems more transparent and interpretable to human users.
+Explainable AI (XAI) aims to address this challenge by developing techniques to make AI systems more transparent and interpretable to human users (Ribeiro et al., 2016).

 #### A7.3.1 -- Explanation Types and Purposes

 There are several types of explanations that XAI techniques can provide:

 - Feature attribution explanations identify the input features that were most important to a model's prediction.
-For example, a saliency map can highlight the regions of an image that most influenced an image classifier's output.
+For example, a saliency map can highlight the regions of an image that most influenced an image classifier's output (Ribeiro et al., 2016).
 - Example-based explanations identify prototypical examples that are similar to the current input and were predicted in the same way by the model.
-This can help users understand the model's behavior by analogy to familiar examples.
+This can help users understand the model's behavior by analogy to familiar examples (Amershi et al., 2019).
 - Counterfactual explanations identify minimal changes to the input that would result in a different model prediction.
-For instance, a loan applicant could be shown the minimum increase in income needed to be approved.
+For instance, a loan applicant could be shown the minimum increase in income needed to be approved (Goodman & Flaxman, 2017).
-- Rule-based explanations provide a decision rule or set of rules that approximates the model's behavior in an interpretable format, such as a decision tree.
+- Rule-based explanations provide a decision rule or set of rules that approximates the model's behavior in an interpretable format, such as a decision tree (Ribeiro et al., 2016).

 The appropriate type of explanation depends on the purpose it needs to serve.
 Explanations can be used for model debugging, model auditing, decision justification, or model refinement, among other purposes.
 The explanation interface should be tailored to the intended user and use case.